geotools/geotools/docs/user/library/main/sld.rst

 Style Layer Descriptor
 ----------------------

-The **gt-api** module provides interfaces for the style layer descriptor data structure and offers GeoTools specific extensions to the symbology encoding data structure.
+The **gt-main** module provides interfaces for the style layer descriptor data structure and offers GeoTools specific extensions to the symbology encoding data structure.

 References: